14 of the best family hiking vacations in the USA

 A visitor’s center provides restrooms and park information.
 Parking is available, but the park’s popularity on weekends makes it hard to find a spot.

-Read our review of hiking Linville Falls to learn more about hiking here.
+Read our guide for hiking Linville Falls to learn more about the kid friendly hiking trails here.

 Linville Falls Hiking Trail in North Carolina, a waterfall and pool at the base of the trail.